LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 JavaScript in LBH Frontend requires HTML to be parsed first by the browser before it is initialised.
 Because of this, make sure you include the script before the closing `</body>` tag.

 Including the script elsewhere will stop components from functioning or displaying correctly.

-We have [instructions](/developing/react#client-side-routing) for making this work in React apps.

 ```html
     <script src="path-to-assets/lbh-frontend/lbh/all.js"></script>